thradams/cake/ownership.md

 The most common view references are pointers called **view pointers**.

 The view qualifier is not necessary for pointers, since it's the default behavior.
-The usage of _View in pointers  are forbidden to avoid the propagation of more than one style.
+(The usage of _View in pointers  are forbidden to avoid the propagation of more than one style)

 When an owner object is copied to a view object, the ownership is not transferred.